Johnny Harris (journalist): Independent journalism and Newpress

+On February 20, 2026, Johnny and his wife Iz launched Newpress, an independent journalism company focused on video essays published on YouTube.
+Aside from Johnny's channel, Newpress features Search/Party by Sam Ellis, focusing on sports and geopolitics; Tunnel Vision by Christophe Haubursin, which looks into niche topics on the internet; and The Bigger Picture by Max Fisher, which tackles technology, geopolitics, and world news.
+Like Harris, Ellis, Haubursin, and Fisher had all worked at Vox.
+Newpress is primarily funded through video ads and sponsorships with a secondary revenue source based on a membership subscription model priced at $60 per year.

+Johnny Harris and Newpress won the News Outstanding Graphic Design award at the 47th News and Documentary Emmy Awards in May 2026, making this Harris's second Emmy.

 Criticism

 Harris's work has been criticized by journalists and science communicators for its journalistic standards, factual accuracy, and framing of complex issues.

 Science communicator Jonathan Jarry of McGill University's Office for Science and Society criticized Harris for producing a video sponsored by the World Economic Forum (WEF) that was presented in a style indistinguishable from his journalistic content, with the partnership only disclosed at the end.
-Jarry argued the video's purpose was "neither education nor journalism, but an ad for the WEF’s meeting in Davos and its founder’s latest book."
+Jarry argued the video's purpose was "neither education nor journalism, but an ad for the WEF's meeting in Davos and its founder’s latest book".
 Jarry has also criticized Harris's broader body of work for oversimplifying complex scientific and historical topics, misrepresenting facts, and omitting key context.

-On December 15, 2024, a reporter for the Kyiv Independent criticized a video by Harris that attributed the Russo-Ukrainian War largely to NATO expansion.
-The reporter argued this viewpoint aligns with Kremlin propaganda, omits crucial historical context, and was an example of Harris's tendency toward "prioritizing sensationalism over facts and disregarding history," particularly regarding Russia and NATO.
+On December 15, 2024, a reporter for the Kyiv Independent criticized a video by Harris that attributed the Russo-Ukrainian war largely to NATO expansion.
+The reporter argued this viewpoint aligns with Kremlin propaganda, omits crucial historical context, and was an example of Harris's tendency toward "prioritizing sensationalism over facts and disregarding history", particularly regarding Russia and NATO.